Worcestershire

 Hospital Death (Clinical Procedures and medical management) related deaths

-Concerns summary Significant communication failures between clinicians and staff led to delays in patient transfer, senior review, and confusion over care instructions.
+Concerns summary (AI summary) Significant communication failures between clinicians and staff led to delays in patient transfer, senior review, and confusion over care instructions.
 Additionally, inadequate patient supervision resulted in a fall, and essential traction equipment was unavailable.

 Stephen Adams